Insights

 Working with the Department of Health and Social Care, the NHS E/I and the NHP, here are three actions that the construction industry could take to improve MMC adoption of current and future phases.

-Further engagement across NHP schemes.
-The gateways to allow projects to advance to the next stages and demonstrating a robust MMC strategy are now established.
-The NHS E/I have also begun to engage designers across the pathfinder schemes to find commonality or dissimilarity in their respective designs and gain benefit across the wider programme.
-Design teams must continue to collaborate and partner with the NHS E/I to drive wider MMC implementation across current and future schemes.
-Without this learning process there is a danger future NHP scheme designs may have to be reviewed and reworked to increase proportions of MMC, which could delay delivery.
+The gateways to allow projects to advance to the next stages and demonstrating a robust MMC strategy are now established with Hospital 2.0.
+The NHS E/I have also begun to engage designers across the schemes to find commonality or dissimilarity in their respective designs and gain benefit across the wider programme.
+Design teams must continue to collaborate and partner with the NHS E/I and NHP to drive wider Hospital 2.0 implementation across current and future schemes.
+Without this learning process, there is a danger future NHP scheme designs may have to be reviewed and reworked to increase proportions of MMC, which could delay delivery.

-Collate data and a shared set of metrics.
 Collating real-world data across sectors will be pivotal in informing future MMC strategies.
-Metrics on waste reduction, waiting times, transportation distances, skills uptake, quality and defects, health and safety records, cost, and programme can all be used to correlate the effectiveness in the increase of pre-manufactured value (PMV) and compare against MMC strategies.
-We must implement a common digital approach from design through to construction to facilitate this.
+Metrics on waste reduction, waiting times, transportation distances, skills uptake, quality and defects, health and safety records, cost, and programme can all be used to correlate the effectiveness in the increase of pre-manufactured value (PMV) and compare against Hospital 2.0 objectives.

 Finding common ground

-Until such time, designers, engineers, and contractors on the NHP must work together to find common ground to break down some of the barriers to rationalisation and repeatability that currently exist on the hospitals being built.
-If we take an open book approach to capture and share data, we can build on efficiencies from project to project for the greater benefit of the entire health service.
+Until such time, designers, engineers and contractors on the NHP must work together to find common ground to break down some of the barriers to rationalisation and repeatability that currently exist on the hospitals being built.
+If we take an open-book approach to capture and share data, we can build on efficiencies from project to project for the greater benefit of the entire health service.

 MORE FROM THIS AUTHOR